AhmetYellow/Creative-Projects/README.md

 # creative-projects
-Projects that I'm doing for learning purposes.
+This repository includes projects that I'm doing for learning purposes.